elliottzheng/batch-face/README.md

 box, kps, score = faces[0] # the first face's detection result
 ```

-Note: All the input images must of the same size, for input images with different size, please use `detector.pseudo_batch_detect`.

 ![](./images/gpu_batch.png)

+#### Batch input for different size images

+In v1.5.2, we enhanced the batch support for different size images, so you can just pass a list of np.array to the detector, and the detector will resize the all images to the same size(specified by `max_size`, default is 640) and then do the detection, which makes it even faster the the previous implementation of `pseudo_batch_detect`, see [tests/detection_on_pseudo_batch.py](tests/detection_on_pseudo_batch.py) for more details.

 ### Face Alignment

 We wrap the [Face Landmark](https://github.com/cunjian/pytorch_face_landmark) model and provide a simple API for batch face alignment.

-##### face alignment on single image
+#### face alignment on single image

 ```python
 from batch_face import drawLandmark_multiple, LandmarkPredictor, RetinaFace